cagarweyne/html-css-files/11_basic-selectors.md

 As you can see from the screenshot, there\'s a red border around the primary content div element on the page.
-IDs are unique to the page so it\'s important to remember that an element can only have one ID and a page can only have one element with the same ID name.
+IDs are unique to the page so it's important to remember that an element can only have one ID and a page can only have one element with the same ID name.

 Also, because our div already has an ID applied, we can no longer add